tbrown122387/pf/paper/paper.md

 # Statement of Need

-State-space models describe a partially-observed Markov chain $\{(x_t,y_t)\}_{t \ge 1}$ that possess a hidden/latent variable at each time point (denoted by $x_t$), in addition to an observed variable (denoted by $y_t$).
+State-space models describe a partially-observed Markov chain $\{(x_t,y_t)\}_{t \ge 1}$ that possesses a hidden/latent variable at each time point (denoted by $x_t$), as well as an observed variable (denoted by $y_t$).
 "Filtering" is defined as obtaining the distribution of each unobserved state/code random variable, conditioning on all of the observed information up to that point in time.
 In other words, it is the task of finding
 \begin{eqnarray}
 p(x_t \mid y_t, y_{t-1}, \ldots, y_1).
 \end{eqnarray}